Hungary becomes first EU state to approve Russia’s Covid vaccine

 Sputnik V wins emergency approval along with AstraZeneca vaccine

-People stand in a queue to get a shot of Russia’s Sputnik V coronavirus vaccine in a vaccination centre in the GUM State Department store in Moscow on Wednesday.
+People queue to get Russia’s Sputnik V coronavirus vaccine in a vaccination centre in the GUM State Department store in Moscow on Wednesday.
 Photograph: AP

 Hungary has become the first European Union country to give initial approval to Russia’s Sputnik V coronavirus vaccine, amid complaints from some member states about delays to the bloc’s rollout of its own vaccine programme.